andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatype.md

 > [!todo]- not exam relevant
 > These functions/methods are mostly not exam relevant.

-There are a few built in functions/methods to check if something is a specific type of data.
+There are a few built-in functions/methods to check if something is a specific type of data.
 These are helpful to check input, potentially before converting it.

 - **String Methods:** `.isdigit()`, `.isalpha()`, `.isalnum()`, `.isdecimal()`, `.isnumeric()`, `.isspace()`.
 - **Type Checking:** `isinstance(obj, type)`, `type(obj)`, `callable(obj)`.